 To get a sense of the impact our SOAR Project has made in Philadelphia, just take a look at some numbers…

-- Since HAP implemented SOAR in 2007, we have obtained SSI or SSDI benefits for over 2,300 people.
+- Since HAP implemented SOAR in 2007, we have obtained SSI or SSDI benefits for more than 3,000 people.

 - SOAR participants are generally approved within 60 days.

-- And we are gaining momentum: in 2019 alone, we secured $2,125,203 in benefits for over two hundred people, ushering them in a meaningful way out of homelessness and toward housing, stability, and wellness.
+- And we are gaining momentum: in 2019 alone, we secured $2,125,203 in benefits for over 200 people, ushering them in a meaningful way out of homelessness and toward housing, stability, and wellness.

-HAP is the first and only provider of SOAR in Philadelphia, so we want to make sure we are accessible to as many homeless Philadelphians as possible.
-In this spirit, and in order to expand our reach, we have formed partnerships with the Office of Homeless Services, the Department of Behavioral Health and Intellectual Disabilities Services, the Department of Human Services, JEVS and many other local Social Services agencies.
+HAP is the first and only provider of SOAR in Philadelphia, so we want to make sure we are accessible to as many Philadelphians experiencing homelessness as possible.
+In this spirit, and in order to expand our reach, we have formed partnerships with the Office of Homeless Services, the Department of Behavioral Health and Intellectual Disabilities Services, the Department of Human Services, JEVS, and many other local Social Services agencies.